Akomand/VexDB/README.md

 npm install
 ```

-If you are running the application on IOS device, do the following
+If you are running the application on iOS device, do the following
 ```
 cd ios
 pod install